Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Theory

 \subsection{Reverse Micelles}

 While they serve as only approximate measures, two equations from previous literature help to conceptualize the size of RMs.
-The diameter of the water pool, in nanometers can be approximated by~\cite{maitraDetermination1984,luisiReverse1988}:
+The radius of the water pool ($r$, in nanometers) can be approximated by~\cite{maitraDetermination1984,luisiReverse1988}:

+where $w_0$ gives the ``water loading'' -- the molar ratio of water to surfactant.
 Considering a \gls{rm} without guest molecules, the linear dependence of $r$ on $w_0$ is consistent with the basic consideration that, on the one hand, the volume ($V$) of the \gls{rm} interior is proportional to $r^3$, which is proportional to the number of water molecules per unit volume of solution, \ie $V \propto r^3 \propto [\text{H}_2\text{O}]$; in contrast, surface area of the \gls{rm} water pool is proportional to the number of surfactant molecules per unit volume of solution, \ie $A \propto r^2 \propto [\text{surfactant}]$.
-Previous research~\cite{pileticTesting2006} documents that the number of water molecules per \gls{rm}, $N$, between $w_{0}=20$ and $w_0=60$ can be approximated with the equation:

-\paragraph{guest w₀} Next, when incorporating guest molecules, the definition of water loading ($w_0$) can become ambiguous.
-Here, $w_{0}$ is defined generally as
+Various previous studies~\cite{pileticTesting2006,Eicke1976ForWatOil,Ueda1988MeaAggNum} document the number of AOT molecules (aggregation number $\bar{n}$) per \gls{rm}, and therefore/alternately, the number of water molecules $\bar{n}w_0$.
+These studies demonstrate varying levels of agreement and so justify some amount of meta-analysis.
+In estimating a function to summarize this literature, we favor \gls{cppvpo} for low $w_0$ samples, as we expect the osmolality of the water to more accurately count the number of water molecules \textit{vs.} methods that rely in whole or part on the mass and/or density of the water (especially, since the AOT molecule is almost $25\times$ the mass of the water molecules).
+The \gls{cppvpo} literature demonstrates a region with relatively constant $\bar{n}$, followed by a $\bar{n}$ that grows linearly with $w_0$.
+For large spherical \gls{rms} we expect $\bar{n}\propto w^2_0$ (and number of water molecules $\bar{n}w_0 \propto w^3_0$); as noted in,\cite{EskiciSizSizAOT2016} two references~\cite{Amararene2000AdiComAOT,Eicke1976ForWatOil} employing velocimetry \textit{vs.} ultracentrifugation roughly agree on values of $\bar{n}$ for $15<w_0<30$.
+Though \cite{pileticTesting2006} offers a significant contribution to the field, we ignore the numbers presented for $\bar{n} w_0$ in \cite{pileticTesting2006}, because they are implied to be rough estimates and the discrepancy with \cite{Eicke1976ForWatOil} is not explained.
+Digitization and nonlinear fitting of these datasets yields an equation of the form